matt77hias/Blog/_posts/2018-02-04-candidate-partitions-of-hierarchical-acceleration-data-structures-for-ray-tracing.md

 Various *acceleration data structures* exist for exploiting spatial coherence during ray tracing.
 The faster these structures can be traversed and the less geometric primitives that need to be tested for intersection by rays, the more effective these structures are.
 Currently, the most effective acceleration data structures are hierarchical, adaptive tree structures of which the leaf nodes reference the geometric primitives and the internal nodes contain spatial information (i.e. splitting plane position, bounding box) to cull the associated part of the scene.

 I will give a short overview of some of these structures, and more particularly the considered *candidate partitions*.
-Assuming a top-down tree construction, we start with a voxel containing all the geometric primitives that need to be partitioned, and an associated AABB (e.g., the AABB of the complete scene or the AABB of a highly tesselated model).
+Assuming a top-down tree construction, we start with a voxel containing all the geometric primitives that need to be partitioned, and an associated AABB (e.g., the AABB of the complete scene or the AABB of a highly tessellated model).
 We typically propose a certain number of candidate partitions for the current parent voxel which consists of all child voxels (i.e. the AABB constituting the voxel and the geometric primitives contained in that voxel).
 We select the best one according to some heuristic/cost function (e.g., SAH) and then decide whether we apply that best candidate partition (i.e. create an intermediate node) or not (i.e. create a leaf node).

 As we will see, the structure of these candidate partitions differ between different acceleration data structures.
 But in all cases, a candidate partition is completely determined given a parent voxel and a splitting plane.
-For object partitioning schemes, the geometric primitives are mapped to their centroids (or an other point) to determine the positioning relative to the splitting plane.
+For object partitioning schemes, the geometric primitives are mapped to their centroids (or another point) to determine the positioning relative to the splitting plane.

 <hr>